elugens/hello-javascript/docs/additional-questions/network-requests/server-sent-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Upon creation, a new EventSource connects to the server, and if the connection gets broken, it simply reconnects.
 That is very convenient, as we do not have to care about it.
 There is a slight delay between reconnections, usually a few seconds, and the server can provide the appropriate delay (milliseconds).
-The retry message may get sent with other data or stand-alone messages.
+The retry message may transmit with other data or stand-alone messages.
     </div><br />
   <div><strong className="codeExample">Standalone Message:</strong><br /><br />